 Since the 1960s Sweden has also been known for its open-arms immigration policies, taking in more immigrants per capita than any of its neighboring Nordic countries.
 This policy has recently come into question by both voters and politicians though, as the lack of integration has ignited cultural clashes within the country.

-Let’s dive in and look at all the things Sweden is most known for, accompanied with examples of people and companies that especially stand out (better strap in, it’s quite a long list!).
+Let’s dive in and look closer at the most important things Sweden is most known for — in no particular order — with examples of people and companies that especially stand out for each section (better strap in, it’s quite a long list!).

 - Swedish Furniture Design: IKEA, Minimalism, and Functionalism